Results.

 March 1996

-An interim injunction under Order 37 r.1 cannot be granted absent a pending suit or appeal; application dismissed with costs.
+An interim injunction cannot be granted where there is no pending suit or filed appeal; application dismissed with costs.

 26 March 1996